ggurbanov12098/Resume/README.md

 # Short Overview
-As you are aware, I am nearing the completion of my Bachelor of Science in Computer Science at ADA University, with an anticipated graduation date of May 2024.
+Graduate of Bachelor of Science in Computer Science at ADA University, with an anticipated graduation date of May 2024.
 Throughout my academic tenure, I have dedicated myself to excellence in various realms of computer science, notably in Data Science, Cybersecurity, and Network Operations.

 * Academic and Professional Background: